 3. Embrace all feedback as sacred

-Here’s a funny yet essential thing to remember about working with beta readers: the customer is always right.
+Here’s a funny yet essential thing to remember about working with a beta reader: the customer is always right.

 You don’t have to agree with or use every suggestion that you receive.
 You should, however, try to accept that they have told you something true, and that other readers in the world might share this same truth as well.